LGA Architectural Partners: Eva's Phoenix Brant Street

-Eva's Phoenix is a transitional housing and employment training facility for youth experiencing homelessness in dedication to Eva Smith, an advocate for homeless youth.
-Eva's required a building that felt safe, while also fostering a sense of community.
+Eva's Phoenix is a transitional housing and employment training facility in dedication to Eva Smith, an advocate for homeless youth.
 LGA designed the original Eva's Phoenix in 2000.
 When plans of converting the building into condominiums emerged, LGA was tasked to design a new space within a portion of the 1932 Art Deco warehouse building adjacent to the Waterworks development.
 LGA purpose-designed the project to allow newcomers to transition from observing the shelter community's social activity to taking part in it, and giving the residents privacy while also maximizing their safety and security.
 The plan consists of 10 internal ‘houses’ along a ‘main street’ within a three-storey atrium awash with natural daylight from a new roof composed of skylights.
 Each "townhouse" consists of a communal kitchen and small living area on the ground floor, and five personal bedrooms above.
 The shared areas do not have ceilings, to allow for visual openness as well as for daylight from the skylights above.
-The design required significant negotiations with the building and fire departments, but was finally permitted when LGA proved that it establishes a safer environment that is benefitting of the community.
-In addition to the residential spaces, a third level above one side of the townhouses offers open meeting spaces for staff and passive “rooftop” surveillance.
-Ancillary spaces for employment skills such as classrooms, workshops, demonstration kitchens and counselling offices can be found spread amongst the three floors.
+In addition to the residential spaces, a third level above one side of the townhouses offers open meeting spaces for staff and passive rooftop surveillance.
+Ancillary spaces for employment skills such as classrooms, workshops, demonstration kitchens and counseling offices where positioned among the three floors.